LuxologyGG/LuxologyGG/README.md

 - 👋 Hi, I’m @LuxologyGG
-- 👀 I’m interested in python
+- 👀 I’m interested in java
 - 🌱 I’m currently learning c++
 - 💞️ I’m looking to collaborate on a clothing business
 - 📫 How to reach me is Discord.
-Luxology#1337
+Luxology#6440